zeta-chain/protocol-contracts/readme.md

 yarn compile
 ```

-This will compile the Solidity contracts and output the resulting JSON artifacts to the build/contracts directory.
+This will compile the Solidity contracts and output the resulting JSON artifacts to the `artifacts` directory.

 ## Generating Go Bindings